arifb2/old_ruby_sdk/README.md

-#Aria Systems Ruby SDK
+#Aria Ruby SDK

-The Aria Systems Ruby SDK is a collection of classes that make it easy to use the [Aria Systems](http://www.ariasystems.com/) SOAP web services in your Ruby or Ruby on Rails application.
-The Ruby SDK works with Aria Systems Core APIs.
+The Aria Ruby SDK is a collection of classes that make it easy to use the [Aria](http://www.ariasystems.com/) SOAP web services in your Ruby or Ruby on Rails application.

 ## Installation